arohyadav/arohyadav/README.md

 ### Hi there!
 I'm Aroh 👋

 Welcome to my GitHub profile!
-I'm a passionate DevOps engineer with a strong background in cloud technologies and automation.
-I enjoy building scalable and resilient systems that empower teams to deliver software faster and more efficiently.
+I have a background in cloud technologies, Devops tools & automation.

+# Max Verstappen
+"You always want to improve, you always want to get better, and that's where my focus is."
+"It's important to always push yourself to the limit and see where you can improve."

 <!--Here you'll find some of my projects, contributions, and open-source work. ![](https://komarev.com/ghpvc/?username=arohyadav) -->

 ### Tech Stack